dionyziz/marabu-course/docs/exercises.md

+These are programming exercises.

-The exercises ask you to gradually build a node for the course's blockchain network.
+The exercises ask you to gradually build a node for the course's blockchain network, Marabu.
 The full protocol is described in the
 [protocol specification](/docs/protocol).

+Some exercises divert from the main node development and are simple independent programming exercises.

 # Exercise 0

+Start coding the implementation of your Marabu node.
 In this exercise, you will set up your repository and exchange a 'hello' message with any peer connecting to you.

 - Decide what programming language you will use.
 We recommend a language you are proficient in.
+- Find a nice name for your node!
 - Share your repository URL on GitHub/GitLab so that we can put it on the course website.
 - Implement the networking core of your node.
 Your node must listen to TCP port 18018 (or a port of your choice) for connections.
 - Implement message parsing, defragmentation, and canonical JSON encoding and decoding.